ryantd42/NY-Legislative-Git/2023/S2475B-2023/bill.md

+ ITY  THAT  IS IN WHOLE OR PART BASED ON THE ALLEGED PROVISION OR RECEIPT OF, SUPPORT FOR, OR ANY THEORY OF VICARIOUS, JOINT, SEVERAL OR CONSPIRA- CY LIABILITY FOR GENDER-AFFIRMING CARE LAWFULLY PERFORMED  IN  NEW  YORK
+ S. 2475--B  3

- ITY  THAT  IS IN WHOLE OR PART BASED ON THE ALLEGED PROVISION OR RECEIPT OF, SUPPORT FOR, OR ANY THEORY OF VICARIOUS, JOINT, SEVERAL OR CONSPIRA- CY LIABILITY FOR GENDER-AFFIRMING CARE LAWFULLY PERFORMED  IN  NEW  YORK SHALL  BE  RECOGNIZED  BY THE GOVERNOR UNLESS THE EXECUTIVE AUTHORITY OF THE DEMANDING STATE SHALL ALLEGE IN WRITING THAT THE ACCUSED WAS PRESENT IN THE DEMANDING STATE AT THE TIME OF  THE  COMMISSION  OF  THE  ALLEGED OFFENSE, AND THAT THEREAFTER HE, SHE OR THEY FLED FROM THAT STATE.
+ SHALL  BE  RECOGNIZED  BY THE GOVERNOR UNLESS THE EXECUTIVE AUTHORITY OF THE DEMANDING STATE SHALL ALLEGE IN WRITING THAT THE ACCUSED WAS PRESENT IN THE DEMANDING STATE AT THE TIME OF  THE  COMMISSION  OF  THE  ALLEGED OFFENSE, AND THAT THEREAFTER HE, SHE OR THEY FLED FROM THAT STATE.
- S. 2475--A  3

   §  7.
 Subdivision 1 of section 6531-b of the education law is amended
  by adding a new paragraph (c) to read as follows:
   (C) "GENDER-AFFIRMING CARE" MEANS ANY TYPE  OF  CARE  PROVIDED  TO  AN INDIVIDUAL  TO  AFFIRM  THEIR  GENDER  IDENTITY  OR  GENDER  EXPRESSION;
  PROVIDED THAT SURGICAL INTERVENTIONS ON MINORS WITH VARIATIONS IN  THEIR SEX  CHARACTERISTICS THAT ARE NOT SOUGHT AND INITIATED BY THE INDIVIDUAL PATIENT ARE NOT GENDER-AFFIRMING CARE.
   § 8.
 Subdivision 2 of section 6531-b of the education law, as added by chapter 220 of the laws of 2022, is amended to read as follows:
   2. The performance, recommendation, or provision of  any  reproductive health  services OR GENDER-AFFIRMING CARE, as defined in subdivision one of this section, by a health care practitioner acting within their scope of practice, for a patient who resides in a state wherein  the  perform- ance,  recommendation, or provision of such reproductive health services OR GENDER AFFIRMING-CARE is illegal, shall not,  by  itself,  constitute professional  misconduct under this title, or title two-A of article two of the public health law, or any other law, rule or regulation governing the licensure, certification, or authorization of such practitioner, nor shall any license, certification or authorization of a health care prac- titioner be revoked, suspended, or annulled or otherwise subject to  any other  penalty  or  discipline provided in the public health law or this title solely on the basis that such health care practitioner  performed, recommended,  or  provided  any  such  reproductive  health  services OR GENDER-AFFIRMING CARE for a patient who resides in a state  wherein  the performance,  recommendation,  or  provision of such reproductive health services OR GENDER-AFFIRMING CARE is illegal.
   § 9.
 Subdivision 9-c of section 230 of the public health law, as added by chapter 220 of the laws of 2022, is amended to read as follows:
   9-c. (a) Neither the board for professional medical  conduct  nor  the office  of  professional medical conduct shall charge a licensee, acting within their scope of practice, with misconduct as defined  in  sections sixty-five  hundred  thirty  and  sixty-five  hundred  thirty-one of the education law, or cause a report made to the director of such office  to be  investigated  beyond a preliminary review as set forth in clause (A) of subparagraph (i) of paragraph (a) of subdivision ten of this section, where such report is determined to be based solely upon the performance, recommendation, or provision of  any  reproductive  health  services  as defined in section sixty-five hundred thirty-one-b of the education law, OR GENDER-AFFIRMING CARE for a particular patient by such licensee where such  patient resides in a state wherein the performance, recommendation or provision of such reproductive health  services  OR  GENDER-AFFIRMING CARE is illegal.
   (b)  When  a  licensee,  acting within their scope of practice, and in accordance with paragraph e of subdivision four  of  section  sixty-five hundred  twenty-seven  of  the  education  law,  performs, recommends or provides any reproductive health services OR GENDER-AFFIRMING CARE for a patient who resides in a state wherein the performance,  recommendation, or  provision of any such reproductive health services OR GENDER-AFFIRM- ING CARE is illegal, such performance, recommendation, or  provision  of such  reproductive  health  services  OR  GENDER-AFFIRMING CARE for such patient, shall not, by itself, constitute professional misconduct.
+The
+ S. 2475--B  4

-The licensee shall otherwise abide  by  all  other  applicable  professional requirements.
+ licensee  shall  otherwise  abide  by  all other applicable professional requirements.
   §  10.
 Section 6505-d of the education law, as added by chapter 220 of the laws of 2022, is amended to read as follows:
- S. 2475--A  4

   § 6505-d.
 Evaluation of prior disciplinary history  for  authorization to  practice.
 An applicant seeking licensure, certification, or authori- zation pursuant to this title  who  has  been  subject  to  disciplinary action  by a duly authorized professional disciplinary agency of another jurisdiction solely on the basis of having  performed,  recommended,  or provided  an  abortion  pursuant  to section twenty-five hundred ninety- nine-bb of the public health law, OR GENDER-AFFIRMING CARE shall not  be denied  such  licensure,  certification,  or  authorization,  unless the department determines that such action would  have  constituted  profes- sional  misconduct in this state.
 Provided however, that nothing in this section shall be construed as prohibiting the department from evaluating the conduct of such applicant and making a determination to be licensed, certified, or authorized to practice a profession under this title.
   § 11.
-Section 3436-a of the insurance law, as added by chapter 221 of the laws of 2022, is amended to read as follows:
+The section heading and subsection (a) of section 3436-a of  the insurance  law,  as amended by section 4 of part LL of chapter 57 of the laws of 2023, are amended to read as follows:
-  § 3436-a.
-[1.]
-Adverse action against legal reproductive  health  care OR  GENDER  AFFIRMING-CARE.
-1. Every  insurer which issues or renews medical malpractice insurance covering a health care  provider  licensed to  practice  in  this state shall be prohibited from taking any adverse action against a health care provider  solely  on  the  basis  that  the health  care  provider  performs  an  abortion  or provides reproductive health care OR GENDER-AFFIRMING CARE that is legal in the state  of  New York  on someone who is from out of the state.
-Such policy shall include health care providers who legally prescribe abortion medication to  out- of-state patients by means of telehealth.
+  Adverse action against legal reproductive health  care  OR  GENDER-AF- FIRMING  CARE.  (a) Every insurer that issues or renews medical malprac- tice insurance covering a health care provider licensed to  practice  in this  state shall be prohibited from taking any adverse action against a health care provider solely on the basis that the health  care  provider performs  an abortion or provides reproductive health care OR GENDER-AF- FIRMING CARE that is legal in this state on someone who is from  out  of the  state.
+Such policy shall include health care providers who legally prescribe abortion medication to out-of-state patients by means of tele- health.
-  2. As  used  in  this section, "adverse action" shall mean but not be limited to: (a) refusing to renew or execute  a  contract  or  agreement with  a  health  care  provider; (b) making a report or commenting to an appropriate private or governmental entity regarding practices  of  such provider  which  may  violate  abortion  laws  in  other states; and (c) increasing in any charge for, or a reduction or other adverse  or  unfa- vorable change in the terms of coverage or amount for, any medical malp- ractice insurance contract or agreement with a health care provider.
   § 12.
 This act shall take effect immediately.